 Lower Body Contouring

 While most forms of cosmetic plastic surgery showed modest growth over the past year, the largest gains were almost exclusively in the area of the lower body.
-Specifically, surgeries to eliminate excess, sagging skin from the abdomen, hips, and thighs after significant weight loss, a procedure commonly referred to as a lower body lift, increased by 34%.
+Specifically, surgeries to help treat excess, sagging skin from the abdomen, hips, and thighs after significant weight loss, a procedure commonly referred to as a lower body lift, increased by 34%.
 Similarly, the number of patients undergoing buttock augmentation, using either fat grafting or the less popular artificial implants, increased by an average of about 20%.
 All of these procedures allow patients to sculpt and contour their lower bodies to achieve a more defined and aesthetically pleasing silhouette.

 Fat Transfer Techniques